gabzaf/fortyTwo/Exams/README.md

 # 42 Exams Repository

-This repository contains exam solutions from [42 School](https://www.42.fr/), organized by difficulty rank.
+This repository contains exam solutions from 42 Porto, organized by difficulty rank.
 The exercises test the understanding of programming fundamentals, algorithms and system concepts in C.

 ## 📂 Directory Structure